jpconstantineau/BlueMicro_BLE/README.md

 We're very happy to have your contributions in BlueMicro_BLE Firmware

-**Contributing Code**: First, make sure you've run a full set of builds for all boards if adding new functionality.
+**Contributing New Features**: First, make sure you've run a full set of builds for all boards if adding new functionality (./build.ps1 all).
 This will ensure that the new functionality doesn't break the build of other keyboards.
 Then, make a pull request to this repo.
 Thanks!

+**Adding a new keyboard**: First, add your new keyboard to the folder structure.
+You will need to create the apropriate folders and place the 4 necessary keyboard files.
+Then, make sure you've run a build for all keymaps applicable to your keyboard (./build.ps1 keyboardname).
+This will ensure that your keymap can support future hardware configurations.
+Then, make a pull request to this repo.
+Thanks!

+**Adding your keymaps**: First, make sure you've run a build for all keymaps applicable to your keyboard (./build.ps1 keyboardname).
+This will ensure that your keymap can support other hardware configurations.
+Then, make a pull request to this repo.
+Thanks!

+**Looking for a feature**: Lots of features are already available; however, not everything is documented yet.
+Join in on the [Discord server](https://discord.gg/8pZsrxP) and ask if it's already available, or if anyone is working on what you are looking for.
+If you are willing to help adding or testing a new feature, join the team!

 **Filing an issue**: Submit issues to the [GitHub Issues](https://github.com/jpconstantineau/BlueMicro_BLE/issues) page.